Patricia S. Baptiste, Chair

 -Term Expires May 2015-

-Elissa Leonard is a film and video producer/writer.
-She recently produced a one hour public awareness documentary on Vitamin B12 in the Age of Folic Acid Fortification.
-She was a producer/writer at WNET-TV Channel 13’s Innovation series (where she won two NY Emmy Awards), the Senior Story Editor at National Geographic Television’s Explorer series, and a producer at The Educational Film Center’s Powerhouse and Give and Take series.
+Elissa recently made a one-hour public awareness video on Diagnosing and Treating Vitamin B12 Deficiency in the Age of Folic Acid Fortification.
+She was a producer/writer at WNET-TV Channel 13’s Innovation series (where she won two NY Emmy Awards) the Senior Story Editor at National Geographic Television’s Explorer series, and a producer at The Educational Film Center’s Powerhouse and Give and Take series.

-Elissa received her undergraduate degree from Harvard University in 1979, magna cum laude with a joint major in Visual and Environmental Studies and Government.
-She attended Montgomery County Public Schools, graduating from Rockville High School in 1975.
+Elissa received her undergraduate degree from Harvard in 1975 with a joint major in Visual and Environmental Studies and Government.
+She attended Montgomery County Public Schools.